yowmamasita/Ferris2/docs/tutorial/3_handlers.rst

         <h1>Hello, {{who}}</h1>
     {% endblock %}

-The syntax for Jinja2 can be a bit much to take in at once; I highly recommend checking out their most excellent `documentation <http://jinja.pocoo.org/docs/templates/>`_.
+The syntax for Jinja2 can be a bit much to take in at once; I highly recommend checking out their excellent `documentation <http://jinja.pocoo.org/docs/templates/>`_.
 The gist of this is that we are going to use the default layout and add some content that says hello.

 Now we just need to modify our list action::

     def list(self):
-        self.set(who=self.request.params['name'])
+        self.context['who'] = self.request.params['name']

-Notice here that we have to explictly set the ``who`` variable in the template using ``self.set``.
+Notice here that we have to explicitly set the ``who`` variable in the template using ``self.context``.
+This our view context and everything in this dictionary is made available inside of the template.

-If you load up http://localhost:8080/hello?name=Doctor, you should see a slighly prettier greeting.
+If you load up http://localhost:8080/hello?name=Doctor, you should see a slightly prettier greeting.

 .. note::
-    Ferris expects the template to be located at ``app/templates/handler/action.html``.
+    Ferris expects the template to be located at ``app/templates/controller/action.html``.
 So the template for this action is at ``app/templates/hello/list.html``.
-You can manually specify the template location by setting ``self.template_name`` in your action.
+You can manually specify the template location by setting ``self.meta.view.template_name`` in your action.

 Routing
 -------